 Introduction

-The forex brokerage industry is plagued with opacity, misinformation and marketing-driven vrankings.
+The forex brokerage industry is plagued with opacity, misinformation and marketing-driven rankings.
 At FXTrustScore.com, we created the FX Trust Score Index™ to restore clarity and objectivity.
 This proprietary scoring framework is designed to evaluate forex brokers fairly, transparently and independently, empowering traders to make well-informed decisions in a complex financial landscape.

 Purpose of the FX Trust Score Index™